Skip to content

 # Now make the polydata and display it.

-poly = vtkPolyData()
+poly = vtkPolyData(points=points, lines=cells)

 # Use normalized viewport coordinates since